fprl/monorepo-reproduction/README.md

 So, if I import my components from `@ooakt/ui/show-more` inside a component that has some state, the show-more component works but the rest of the state/logic doesn't.

+I tracked the error down to the `useContextProvider` in the show-more component.
+If I remove that line, the rest of the component where the show more is used works as expected.

 ### Reproduction

 - https://stackblitz.com/~/github.com/fprl/monorepo-reproduction